JialuZhang/starter-hugo-academic/content/publication/CascadingT/index.md

 ---
-title: 'Repairing Bugs in Python Assignments Using Large Language Models'
+title: 'Learning CI Configuration Correctness for Early Build Feedback'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Jose Cambronero
-  - Sumit Gulwani
+  - Yitan Wang
-  - Vu Le
+  - Mark Santolucito
   - Ruzica Piskac
-  - Gustavo Soares
-  - Gust Verbruggen

 # Author notes (optional)

-date: '2022-01-21T00:00:00Z'
+date: '2020-02-21T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).